 The average mobile eCommerce conversion rate is about 1.8%.
 Unfortunately, though more traffic comes from mobile every year, the conversion rates haven't increased.
 Likely, this is due to a combination of websites not being optimized for mobile devices and customers feeling more secure purchasing on a desktop.

 If you're wondering how would you determine the mobile eCommerce conversion rate, the answer is to look at your analytics.
 You should always make sure to set up Google Analytics tracking for your website.
 To check your eCommerce conversion rate in Google Analytics, you should view the data by device type, so you can pull just the mobile data.
 If you manage to get your mobile eCommerce to 2.5% or above, you'll be in the top 20% of all businesses.

 eCommerce Conversion Rate Optimization

-The field of eCommerce conversion rate optimization is constantly seeking out new ways to eke out as many transactions as possible.
+The field of eCommerce conversion rate optimization is constantly seeking out new ways to seek out as many transactions as possible.
 This can be done on your website, through email and social media marketing, as part of a larger campaign, and more.
 The most important thing is to look at your eCommerce funnel to discover what step you're losing the most sales.

 For example, you may find your bounce rate is high, so people never even look at more than one page of your site.
 An email marketing campaign is not likely going to help resolve this particular issue.
 Instead, you should look at the landing page layout, page speed, and other technical issues.
 Remember, data is your friend.

-How To Increase Conversion Rate eCommerce
+How to Increase Conversion Rate eCommerce

 Since increasing your eCommerce conversion rate is the key to success, you should try various methods to achieve the best results.
 Here are a few ways to increase eCommerce conversion rate: